Mass media in Transnistria: Media freedom and pluralism

-Transnistrian media environment is restrictive, and is dominated numerically by state-owned media (e.g. Pridnestrovie and Dnestrovskaya Pravda, which are the region major newspapers), or by media controlled through public institutions, such as State Tele-radio Company and State Service media.
+The Transnistrian media environment is restrictive, and is dominated numerically by state-owned media (e.g. Pridnestrovie and Dnestrovskaya Pravda, which are the region major newspapers), or by media controlled through public institutions, such as State Tele-radio Company and State Service media.
 They are subsidized, heavily politicized, and do not criticize the authorities.

-Sheriff company dominates the private media market, including private broadcasting, cable television, and internet service.
+The Sheriff company dominates the private media market, including private broadcasting, cable television, and internet service.
 Sheriff represents a "so-called opposition" according to IPRE.
 According to an IREX report they serve the interest of the company.

 There are some independent newspapers or magazines, with small circulation and little advertising, but they have been able to create a space of freedom of expression.
 They receive threats from the authorities, that sometimes even take direct control.

 The government hinders critical media and journalists are intimidated.
 Since 2014 government agencies, private organizations, and citizens are required to report instances of "extremist" material online.
 Journalists expressing opinions different from those of the media owners are easily dismissed.
 Self-censorship is practised, with local press avoiding subjects questioning the Transnistrian goal of independence or criticizing the pro-Russian foreign policy.

 Media of Moldova have little presence in Transnistria, being available mainly in Tiraspol.
 Moldovan channels are blocked.
 Moldovan journalists need accreditation to enter the country, and they are sometimes denied entrance or detained.

 In 2015 activist and journalist Serghei Ilcenko was detained for four months.
 The Transnistrian KGB then warned other activists who were accused of having posted "extremist messages" on the internet and, in general, warned internet users to trust only official sources, and not to contest Transnistrian independence.

 On September 1, 2014 Transnistrian police detained a television crew from Publika TV while travelling to a school in Corjova village to produce a piece on the first day of school at a Latin script school.
 Transnistrian police detained the crew on the grounds that they lacked a special authorization from the Transnistrian Security Service.
 After a few hours of interrogation, police released the crew.

 In April, 2022, American journalist Collin Mayfield was detained by Transnistrian police before being strip searched and interrogated at the Ministry of State Security (MGB) headquarters in Tiraspol.
 Mayfield, who had previously been covering the Russian invasion of Ukraine, was deported to Moldova on charges of violating a 2016 media law against criticizing Russian troops in Transnistria.